Eijebong/taskcluster-rfcs/rfcs/0190-queue-change-task-run-priority.md

 ### Other considerations

-To insure that Chain of Trust validation is not affected, we aim to keep the original task definition and store the new priority in a separate column.
+To ensure that Chain of Trust validation is not affected, we aim to keep the original task definition and store the new priority in a separate column.

 ## Implementation